-FNAR 1105 Basic Drawing I
+Basic Drawing I FNAR 1105 3 credits

 An intensive studio drawing course on the observation and interpretation of form with concern for space, line, volume, texture, and composition.
 Varied stylistic approaches and subject matter will be studied in the pencil and charcoal mediums.